maemo-leste/maemo-leste.github.io/content/maemo-leste-update-february-march-2020.rst

 With 3D support now looking quite decent on the Droid 4, we now have a device that is easily obtainable, has great mainline support, very decent power management, and is able to make calls right now.
-By focussing on supporting the Nokia N900, Droid 4 and the Pinephone, and developing userspaces for these devices, we can expect to be able to perform phone calls in the next few months, if not weeks.
+By focussing on supporting the Nokia N900, Droid 4 and the Pinephone, and developing software with these devices in mind, we can expect to be able to perform phone calls in the next few months, if not weeks.
 It will take time for our userspace software to mature, but things are looking really bright for Maemo Leste.

 Additionally, some (old and new) members from the community have started contributed their packages to our `"Extras" repository